-The North Western Fells was published in March 1964 and Wainwright dedicated it to:
+The North Western Fells was published in March 1964 and was dedicated to:

-The sixth book in the series was the first without its traditional full-page advert featured in Cumbria magazine.
-Instead, the launch was advertised the following month in the A Lakeland Notebook section of the magazine.
+Book six in the series was the first without its traditional full-page advert featured in Cumbria.
+The magazine’s A Lakeland Notebook section marked the launch the following month.

 During the Gazette years, The North Western Fells sold slightly more copies than The Northern Fells.
-Today, both guides are equally popular, and sales are roughly the same.
+Both guides are equally popular today, and sales are roughly the same.

 A First Edition is identified by:

-- Yellow case with round corners and blue lettering
+- Yellow case with round corners and blue blocking

 - 12/6 price on the dust jacket